-The SENCO regularly attends Local Authority SENCO network meetings in order to keep up to date with local and national updates in SEND.
+The SENDCo regularly attends Local Authority SENCO network meetings and the annual SEND conference in order to keep up to date with local and national updates in SEND.

 14. General Data Protection Regulation (GDPR) 2018

 Whimple Primary School collects, uses and stores information about children and their families and will receive information from previous schools and outside agencies e.g. LA, NHS.